Qarj/WebImblaze-Framework/MANUAL.md

 And if you do not specify the --group option at all, then all test files would be run.

-# Syntax Highlighting WebInject test case files
+# Syntax Highlighting WebImblaze test case files

 ## UltraEdit

-In the tools folder, the `webinject.uew` file is an UltraEdit word file which you can use with UltraEdit to highlight WebInject test case files - it makes it much easier to be certain that you are using the right keyword / parameter.
+In the tools folder, the `webimblaze.uew` file is an UltraEdit word file which you can use with UltraEdit to highlight WebImblaze test case files - it makes it much easier to be certain that you are using the right keyword / parameter.

 ## Notepad++

-_If you've done this previously and are updating - delete the existing WebInject language first._
+_If you've done this previously and are updating - delete the existing WebImblaze language first._

-It is worth spending two minutes to set up WebInject syntax highlighting in Notepad++
+It is worth spending two minutes to set up WebImblaze syntax highlighting in Notepad++
 - Select menu `Language -> Define your language ...`
 - Click `Import...`
-- Select file `WebInject-Framework/tools/webinject_notepad++.xml`
+- Select file `WebImblaze-Framework/tools/webimblaze_notepad++.xml`
 - Restart Notepad++

 It looks much, much better if you use a dark theme.